 TWENTY-THIRD SUNDAY IN ORDINARY TIME — Year A

-A reading from the book of the prophet Ezekiel.
+A reading from the letter of Paul to the Romans.

 TWENTY-THIRD SUNDAY IN ORDINARY TIME — Year A